fiesta/apidocs/list-management-api.rst

        user_uri: URI
      }

-   If this is called with the :ref:`user-auth` with READ scope of the user being queried, the group name for the user is also added.
+   If the authorized user is the user has id `user_id`, the group name for the user is also included:

-   Returns:

    .. code-block:: js